vmware/cluster-api-provider-cloud-director/rdeprojector/README.md

-RDE operator that take CAPI yaml (or) commands from RDE and applies on the cluster.
+RDE operator that take CAPI yaml (or) commands from RDE and applies on the cluster..